rialele/sentiment-analysis-indian-financial-market/README.md

-# Sentiment Analysis of Indian Financial Markets
+# Sentiment Analysis In Indian Financial Markets

 Sentiment Analysis is a natural language processing (NLP) technique which is used to interpret the emotional tonality of a text.